Abizern/hblog/README.markdown

 # hblog

-Source that uses [Hakyll](http://jaspervdj.be/hakyll/) to generate the static pages for [abizern.org](http://abizern.org)
+Source that uses [Hugo](http://gohugo.io) to generate the static pages for [abizern.org](http://abizern.org)

-Since the binary is built dynamically, make sure that hakyll is installed or updated with
+Since the binary is built dynamically, make sure that Hugo is installed or updated through homebrew

-    cabal install hakyll --enable-shared

-## Dependencies:

-### Ruby

-- sass
-- compass
+    brew upgrade hugo

 ### setup

-- _publish directory should be setup up as a clone of the upstream deployment repository with the remote name of `github`.
+- public directory should be setup up as a clone of the upstream deployment repository with the default remote name of `origin`.
 This is not a submodule and the relevant entry has been made to the .gitignore file.

 ## License